masashitsubaki/QuantumDeepField_molecule/README.md

 If you would like to predict the molecules including S and Cl atoms, train a QDF model with the Alchemy dataset [4].
-However, the current implementation only considers the basis set (e.g., 3-21G and 6-31G) for H, C, N, O and F atoms in the QM9 dataset.
+However, the current implementation only considers the standard basis set (e.g., 3-21G and 6-31G) for H, C, N, O and F atoms in the QM9 dataset.
 For S, Cl, and other heavier atoms in the Alchemy dataset, you will need to add a script to consider the basis set